IBM-Bluemix-Docs/third-party/sell-on-ibm-cloud.md

 # Selling on IBM Cloud
 {: #selling-clouds}

 Are you looking to deploy your software or services onto {{site.data.keyword.Bluemix}}?
-You can use our broad portfolio of managed infrastructure services and developer tools to build your applications on the public cloud.
+You can use our broad portfolio of managed infrastructure services and developer tools to build your applications on the public cloud and manage authentication, access, self-service provisioning, metering, and billing.
 {: shortdesc}

 ## Software or services?